PeteMiddleton/Simple/README.md

 ...and the changes committed.
 It seems that the local repo will update with a "git pull" only after something has changed in the remote repo.
 A "git branch" did not show the Test branch until I changed this file an did a "git pull"

+# Comment 3 - this was just to test the "git add *" command